danfuzz/samizdat/doc/language-guide/04-operators.md

 **Note:** This can sometimes have surprising results, e.g. when comparing ints and floating point numbers.

-### Boolean-And Operator (Precedence 4) &mdash; `expression && expression`

-This is a short-circuit boolean-and (conjunction).
-When evaluating this operator, the first (left-hand) expression is evaluated.
-If that results in `false`, then the entire expression results in `false`.
-Otherwise, the second (right-hand) expression is evaluated, and its result becomes the result of the outer expression.

-Both expressions must yield booleans.
-It is a fatal error if an evaluated expression does not yield a boolean.
-However, the right-hand expression is not necessarily evaluated.

-### Boolean-Or Operator (Precedence 3) &mdash; `expression || expression`

-This is a short-circuit boolean-or (disjunction).
-When evaluating this operator, the first (left-hand) expression is evaluated.
-If that results in anything `true`, then the entire expression results in `true`.
-Otherwise, the second (right-hand) expression is evaluated, and its result becomes the result of the outer expression.

-Both expressions must yield booleans.
-It is a fatal error if an evaluated expression does not yield a boolean.
-However, the right-hand expression is not necessarily evaluated.

 ### Value/Void Logical-And Operator (Precedence 2) &mdash; `expression & expression`